What is the New Zealand Working Holiday Visa?

 The Welcome Week in Auckland gives you extra nights of accommodation (six total) and a bunch of exciting outings with new friends!
 With our standard program you can arrive most dates throughout the year, but the Welcome Weeks have specific start dates, so check the link above or contact us for more information.

 What happens when I arrive in New Zealand?

-You’ll be transported from the airport to a modern hostel in Auckland or Christchurch, where you’ll get two nights (six nights on Welcome Week program) to recover from your journey and connect with fellow international travelers.
+You’ll be transported from the airport to a modern hostel in Auckland or Christchurch, where you’ll get 4 nights (six nights on Welcome Week program in Auckland) to recover from your journey and connect with fellow international travelers.
 The hostels organize fun social activities to help you acclimate to your new home!
 If you’d like to book additional nights at the same hostel, let us know and we can easily arrange that for you.

 How does the application process work?

 Our online application is free to start and easy to complete.
 Just a few forms and documents and we’re always here if you have any questions.

 Yes.
 The Working Holiday Visa is a multiple-entry visa, which means you can leave the country and come back during the 12 months your visa is valid.
 Make sure you are aware of entry/exit requirements for any other countries you visit.
 This would be a great time to hit up Australia or Fiji!